You must have designer rights to create and edit dashboards.

 •Managing your folder structure, which includes defining who can view the dashboards within a folder.
 For details, see Managing folders.

 1.Open the Dashboard Designer by clicking the toolbox icon left of the navigation pane.

 For a simple dashboard, none of other tabs in this dialog are necessary.
-For details about the other tabs, such setting up an alert to monitor data-status updates, see Properties, alerts, and defaults.
 Click OK.
+For details about the other tabs, such setting up an alert to monitor data-status updates, see About dashboard properties, alerts, and defaults.

 •Let's assume you're creating a dashboard for service desk incidents, and you want to see only one group's assigned tickets for the last month.
 To add a filter condition: